-The Ameritex got it’s start a local moving company with a young couple in a two-bedroom apartment back in 2001.
+Ameritex got its start a local moving company with a young couple in a two-bedroom apartment back in 2001.
 The owners, Nima and Beth Rohani, say the name Ameritex, is the result of America and Texas having a baby.

-Back in the early days of Ameritex Movers, Beth and Nima say they were just naive college kids.
+Back in the early days of Ameritex Movers, Beth and Nima say they were just naive kids when they got their start.
 They didn’t really know anything about running a business and hadn’t planned to, either.
 Beth was working as a journalist, and Nima wanted to be a dentist.
 While preparing for school, Nima worked as a mover to help pay for his school tuition, textbooks, and meals.
 But something clicked for Nima when he was helping others move.

 He realized people have such strong emotional attachments to their possessions that movers truly impact their lives.
 This gave him a fresh perspective on what a local moving company should be.
 In fact, the interactions with Nima’s customers were so meaningful, he decided not to be a dentist.